Garry04/EndeavourOS-post-install-script/README.md

 **This script is made for EndeavourOS and hasn't been tested on other Arch-based distributions.
 Currently, it doesn't have support for Nvidia drivers, but I'm working on fixing this.
 Everything else should install just fine.**

 ## FEATURES
-- Various performance and latency improvements
+- Various performance and latency improvements (Optional)
 - Sets dns servers to only use secure ones to prevent malicious dns servers
 - Customization options
 - Installs necessary GPU drivers (Except for Nvidia at the moment)